pwcremin/pwcremin.github.io/_posts/2015-09-18-ionic-mobile.markdown

 * [Node](https://nodejs.org/en/) will need to be installed so that you can use npm

-* Install Cordova and Ionic
+* Install Cordova and Ionic.
+NOTE!
+If you are using a Mac you should put `sudo` in front of the below command.

-  `sudo npm install -g cordova ionic`
+  `npm install -g cordova ionic`

 * Get the code for the workshop.
 If you already have git installed this is easy: